 - A detached retina, which happens when that layer of nerve cells separates from the back of your eye.
 This is a medical emergency.

 - Dislocation -- when the implant moves out of position

 You may also get an after-cataract anywhere from weeks to years after surgery.
 This happens when the tissue around your new lens gets cloudy and your eyesight blurs.
 Your doctor can fix this with a painless laser procedure.

-It'll take about 8 weeks to fully heal.
+It'll take about 8 to 12 weeks to fully heal.
 During that time: